Flux159/uhttp/README.md

 ```

 #### uhttp.get(url, [,options])
 Use uhttp.get() to make a GET request.
-You can use either "then... catch" callbacks to obtain the response.
+You can use "then... catch" callbacks to obtain the response.

 ```javascript
 uhttp.get('/api/endpoint').then(function(res, status, xhr) {